vapor/docs/2.0/docs/bits/overview.md

 The bits package is included in Vapor by default and provides a convenient API for working with bytes.

-!!! note
-	Use `import Bits` to use this package.

 ## Typealias

 The bits package provides two type-aliases for bytes.